donsheehy/datastructures/prose/10a_sorting.md

 There is an important point to remember in the code above.
 If `j == n-1`, then evaluating `L[j] < L[j+1]` would cause an error.
 However, this code does not cause an error, because the expression `j < n - 1 and L[j]>L[j+1]` evaluates the first part first.
 As soon as `j < n-1` evaluates to False, it doesn't need to evaluate the other clause of the `and`.
 It skips it.

-You often see `insertionSort` written in a way that keeps the sorted part of the list in the front rather than the end of the list.
+You often see `insertionsort` written in a way that keeps the sorted part of the list in the front rather than the end of the list.

 Could you write such an insertion sort?
 Try it.